 You can also try foam rolling.
 This is a common physical therapy technique meant for improving mobility and flexibility.
 However, using a foam roller also pushes nitric oxide into the bloodstream.
 Try foam rolling for 10 to 15 minutes in the area where you would like to increase your veins.

 How to Increase Vascularity: Boost Vein Visibility Naturally

 It’s a shame you can’t retain the fresh-out-of-the-gym look indefinitely.
-However, it’s very possible to retain a greater degree of vasculature throughout the day.
+However, it’s very possible to retain a greater degree of vasculature and have bulging veins throughout the day.
 You just have to follow a few simple daily modifications, much of which you should be doing anyways for better health in general.

 Research shows that 200mg of Magnesium supplementation decreases fluid retention in the body. https://t.co/IpOLa9a2fz— UMZU (@umzuhealth) February 12, 2020